Mezzannine Financing for Business - What it is, how it works & more

-Just as a mezzanine floor slots in between two storeys in a building, so mezzanine financing sits between two different, but common, kinds of funding: debt and equity.
+Just as a mezzanine floor slots in between two storeys in a building, so mezzanine financing sits between two different, but common, kinds of UK funding: debt and equity.

 Mezzanine capital can be complicated and the models offered by mezzanine finance providers can vary.
 In the simplest terms, it is a loan made against a potential stake in a company’s equity.
 The lender can convert debt to equity or shares in the company as part of the agreement, or if the loan repayments are not fully repaid.
 The lender could also accept equity in a scenario where the borrower defaults on repayments.

-Mezzanine capital is more suited to established SMEs with ambitious growth plans rather than fresh start-ups.
+Mezzanine capital is more suited to established UK SMEs with ambitious growth plans rather than fresh start-ups.
 Finance partners will be looking for evidence of years of growth, sustainable operating profits and a robust, forward-looking business plan.